 Unfortunately, due to a lapse in government funding, there has been a recent influx in visitors to the National Parks without the staff there to provide them information regarding conservation tactics or the enforcement of these rules.
 So weird to think that the government could fail on such a simple level, right?
 Regardless of the government’s incapability to function, we can still have a gay ol’ time without completely destroying our public spaces.

-So, if you’re heading to a park now or in the future, I’m gonna make this really f***ing easy for you.
+So, if you’re heading to a park now or in the future, I’m gonna make this really easy for you.
+Turn back now if language offends you.

 LEAVE NO TRACE FOR DUMMIES